OPEN INNOVATION CHALLENGE

 The selection of solutions is based on the quality of the application submitted.
 The criteria by which this is assessed are the clarity of the solution, its value proposition, its innovativeness, its fit to one or more of the challenges, the adequacy of its business model, the level of expected impact, and the feasibility of the proposed validation / demonstration.
 Find full information about the evaluation criteria in our Submission Guidelines.

 The figure below provides information about the acceleration support typologies.
 All selected applicants receive mentoring and in-kind support to develop their solutions further.
 The majority of selected applicants will be invited to complete an activity plan for their proposed demonstration or piloting activities.
-A subset of these applicants will be selected for financial support for demonstration (up to € 5.000 per solution) or piloting (up to € 16.000 per solution) activities.
+A subset of these applicants will be selected for financial support for demonstration (up to € 5.000 per solution) or piloting (up to € 15.000 per solution) activities.
 The FIRE-RES Open Innovation Challenge webpage includes more information about “Why participate?”, such as the opportunity to make a difference, access to contacts, feasibility insights, networking and recognition.
-Depending on the maturity of the solutions and the assessment of the proposal:

 Typically, later-stage solutions will have a bigger chance of receiving Pilot support (up to €16.000 per solution).
 Demonstration support (up to €5.000 per solution) is available to a wider variety of solution development stages.
 Overall, the attribution of Pilot and Demonstration support will depend on the quantity and maturity of the received applications.